Gas Leaf Blower Ban in US States and Cities

 West Virginia

-Gas-powered leaf blowers are currently not subject to significant regulations or statewide bans in West Virginia.
+Gas-powered leaf blowers are not subject to significant regulations or statewide bans in West Virginia.
 There are minimal restrictions on these devices throughout the state.

 Wisconsin